EricSchuMa/ExtendedNetwork/Evaluation/explanations-data-formats.md

 + "U-prediction value-truth value": the prediction is false and the truth value is unk_id

 + "HU": the prediction is HOG and the truth value is unk_id
 + "UNK": unkown id.
 However, there is no UNK in the prediction values.
-I checked the CSV file again.
+I checked the CSV file again.--->

 #### Further notes
 Tuen, 20-01-2020, [email](https://mail.google.com/mail/u/0/?tab=wm#inbox/KtbxLvHcLqJnHqznMZSDHsTVrxWsqtbQBB)